 - Issue verbal or recorded reprimand to student at the time - Refer the student to the Tutor or Key Stage Manager.
 This must be done on the system or in writing.
-They will then decide on an appropriate sanction - Place the student in a school detention by asking Liz to record the incident - Isolate the student if you feel it is necessary
+They will then decide on an appropriate sanction - Place the student in a school detention by asking the school's Behaviour and Attendance MSA to record the incident - Isolate the student if you feel it is necessary